mstocco/mariostoc.co/content/traininglog/20210418-ironman2021-19weeksout.md

 ---

-Time for a spaghetti dinner and then off to bed.
+Time for a BIG spaghetti dinner.

 <!---->